artnoi43/gsl/data/graph/wgraph/README.md

 # Weighted Graphs
-This package provides basic building blocks and example implementations of weighted graphs.
-Package interfaces include
+This package provides building blocks for graph with weighted edges.
+The graph types are:

-I'll be adding more types and algorithms as soon as I learn the new ones.

-- `ugraph` undirected, weighted graph implementing interface `UndirectedGraph`

-- `unode` a node of a `ugraph`, implements `UndirectedNode`

-- `uedge` an edge of a `ugraph`, implements `UndirectedEdge`
+1. `GraphWeighted[T, S]` interface, which is constrained `GenericGraph`.

+2. `GraphWeightedImpl[T, S]` and `GraphWeightedImplSafe[T, S]`: default implementations of `GraphWeighted[T, S]`.

+3. `DijkstraGraph[T, S]` a wrapper for `GraphWeightImpl[T, S]`.
+It checks whether the edge value is negative, and errs if so.

-> The Dijkstra algorithm here should work with any graphs, nodes, and edges that implement the interfaces in `interface.go`.
-When using code `dijkstra.go` from, be sure to use `*DijkstraGraphUndirected[T, S]) AddDijkstraEdge` instead of `UndirectedGraph.AddEdge` when adding edges to avoid adding negative-weight edges.
+The Dijkstra algorithm here should work with any graph that implement the `GraphWeighted` interfaces in `interface.go`.
+When using code `dijkstra.go` from, be sure to use `*DijkstraGraphUndirected[T, S]).AddDijkstraEdge` instead of `WeigtedGraph.AddEdge` when adding edges to avoid adding edges with bad weight.